HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 Initially, the head element pointer is null.

 Once a head element has been parsed (whether implicitly or explicitly) the head element pointer gets set to point to this node.

+##### 3.2.4.6) 其他解析状态标志/Other parsing state flags

+The jsonee flag is set to "enabled" if an attribute value is double-quoted, and "disabled" otherwise.

+The jsonee flag is set to "enabled" in the JSONTEXT state if the current tag's name is `archetype` or `archedata` and the tag token has no `raw` attribute, and "disabled" otherwise.

 #### 3.2.5) 断词/Tokenization